mjschultz/django-tastefulpy/docs/caching.rst

 in seconds or milliseconds.

 As such, caching is a very important part of the deployment of your API.
-Tastypie ships with two classes to make working with caching easier.
+Tastefulpy ships with two classes to make working with caching easier.
 These caches store at the object level, reducing access time on the database.

 However, it's worth noting that these do *NOT* cache serialized representations.